 The Online Course Experience

-Online courses meet through Learn@UW, which provides a virtual classroom for your learning.
+Online courses are conducted through the Canvas learning management system (LMS), which is part of the Learn@UW suite of learning technologies.
 They often consist of modules that divide the course material into easy-to-digest portions.
 An eight-week course might be split into four modules lasting two weeks apiece, or eight modules covering different topics.
-Instructors provide a syllabus listing important assignments, deadlines, virtual office hours, and a weekly flow diagram (also known as a weekly rhythm) that illustrates how to structure your week to succeed in the course.
+Instructors provide a syllabus listing important assignments, deadlines, virtual office hours and a weekly flow diagram (also known as a weekly rhythm) that illustrates how to structure your week to succeed in the course.

 Are you a student from another university?

 Speak to an advisor at your school and gain prior approval before enrolling in a course.
 Most schools have a formal process for transferring credits.
-If you’re a student at another UW System school, see how UW–Madison credits may apply to requirements at your institution using the Transfer Wizard.
+If you’re a student at another UW System school, see how UW–Madison credits may apply to requirements at your institution using the Transferology tool.
 Then talk to your advisor to make sure transfer credits apply to your major or academic program.